ibm-cloud-docs/account/dep-restore.md

 {: #deprecate-validate-editor}

 1. Click **Catalog** in the console menu bar.
+1. Select **My first catalog** from the list of catalogs.
-1. Click the Private tab.
+1. Select the Private tab, and click **apache-two-instances**.
-1. Select apache-two-instances offering.
 1. Verify that only version 2.4.41 is listed in the **Version** list.

-### Success criteria
-{: #success-deprecate}

-Version 2.4.39 of the apache-two-instances offering offering isn't listed in the **Version** list on the Private tab of the catalog.

-## Restore the deprecated version in the console
+## Restore the deprecated version by using the console
 {: #restore-editor}

-When you restore a deprecated version, you are required to validate and publish the software offering again.
+When you restore a deprecated version, you are required to validate and publish the software again.

-1. Go to [Manage > Catalogs](https://cloud.ibm.com/content-mgmt/catalogs), and select **My first catalog**.
+1. Go to **Manage** > **Catalogs** > **Private catalogs**, and select **My first catalog**.
-1. Click the apache-two-instances offering.
+1. Click **apache-two-instances**.
 1. Click the **Version** list, and select **2.4.39**.
 1. Click the **Actions** icon ![Actions icon](../icons/actions-icon-vertical.svg), and select **Restore**.
 1. Confirm that you want to restore the deprecated version.
 1. Click the Validate offering tab.
 2. Select a cluster from the **Cluster** list, and select **apache-test-deployment** from the **Namespace** list.
 3. Click **Validate**.
-1. When the offering is validated, click the **Actions** icon ![List of options icon][options-icon], and select **Merge changes**.
+1. When the software is validated, click the **Actions** icon ![List of options icon][options-icon], and select **Merge changes**.

 ### Validate the version is restored
 {: #restore-validate-editor}

 1. Click **Catalog** from the console menu bar.
 1. Select **My first catalog** from the list of catalogs, and click the Private tab.
-1. Select the apache-two-instances offering.
+1. Click **apache-two-instances**.
-1. Verify both version 2.4.39 and version 2.4.41 are listed in the **Version** list.
+1. Verify that both version 2.4.39 and version 2.4.41 are listed in the **Version** list.

-### Success criteria
-{: #success-restore-validate}

-Both versions of the apache-two-instances offering are included in the **Version** list on the Private tab of the catalog.

-## Deprecate a version of a software offering by using the CLI
+## Deprecate a software version by using the CLI
 {: #deprecate-cicd-editor}

-You need the version locator for your offering version.
-To find it, run the `ibmcloud catalog offering list --catalog "My first catalog"` command, and search for version 2.4.39.
+You need the version locator for your software version.
+To find it, run the **`ibmcloud catalog offering list --catalog "My first catalog"`** command, and search for version 2.4.39.
 {: important}

-1. Deprecate a version of your software offering.
+1. Deprecate the existing software version.
     ```
     ibmcloud catalog offering deprecate --version-locator <VERSION_LOCATOR>
     ```
     {: codeblock}

-1. Search the offerings in the catalog and verify that apache 2.4.39 is deprecated:
+1. Search the catalog and verify that apache 2.4.39 is deprecated:
     ```
     ibmcloud catalog offering search --catalog "My first catalog"
     ```